-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - ▶ DO NOT approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses. - Use water delivered as a fine spray to control fire and cool adjacent area. - DO NOT approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ▶ Equipment should be thoroughly decontaminated after use.

-DO NOT disturb burning dust.
-Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot metal.
-DO NOT use water or foam as generation of explosive hydrogen may result.
+DO NOT disturb burning dust, Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot metal.

+▶ DO NOT use water or foam as generation of explosive hydrogen may result.